-In summary, intrinsic features of LOGIN look very promising for dealing efficiently with the rich taxonomic information found in information systems such as BABEL.
+In summary, LOGIN looks very promising for dealing efficiently with the rich taxonomic information found in BABEL.
+Ideas for convenient programming which may turn out to be good or bad have emerged.

-In the course of developing this experiment, ideas for real-life software development in a sophisticated language like LOGIN have emerged.
 Such an example is the integration of a user-specifiable inheritance operation on specific attributes.
 A mild example in the form of a self-description facility is being added to LOGIN for BABEL where definition strings are related by prefix ordering as opposed to subclass ordering.
 Extensions thereof may be string or regular expression matching, etc.